iRobotEducation/create3_docs/docs/setup/jetson.md

         ros2 topic echo odom

-    You should see continuous repition of output like following.
+    You should see continuous repetition of output like following.

         ---
         header: